 One common use of composable actions is offering savings accounts in a fintech or neobank app.
 Users deposit USDC into a yield vault.
 The entire flow (bridge, swap, deposit) happens in a single tap, with no gas, no wallet management, and no protocol knowledge required from the user.Offer yield accounts to your users

-Step-by-step guide: wallet setup, Morpho vault deposit, permit signing, and withdraw flow.
+Step-by-step guide: wallet setup, Morpho vault deposit with composable actions, and withdraw flow.

 Next steps